1975 Chicago mayoral election

+The election was preceded by primary elections to determine the Democratic Party and Republican Party nominations, which were on February 25, 1975.
+Daley was renominated by a wide margin against challenges by Chicago Alderman William Singer, Illinois State Senator Richard H. Newhouse Jr. and former Cook County State's Attorney Edward Hanrahan.
+The Socialist Workers Party successfully collected signatures to petition for Willie Mae Reid to be included on the general election ballot as their nominee.

 Nominations

+57.55% of registered voters participated in the primary elections.

 Democratic primary

 Daley fended off several challengers.
 For the first time since he was elected mayor, Daley was facing what appeared to be significant opposition in a Democratic primary.
 On paper, all three opponents he faced were serious contenders.
 Daley's health had declined by 1974, and he had taken an extended absence to recuperate after a June 1, 1974 surgery to unclog a partially blocked carotid artery.
 Amid this extended absence, speculation arose that Daley might not seek an additional term as mayor.
 By 1975, many believed that Daley's political stature was beginning to wane, and he was seen to be out of touch with both the times and the climate of the city.
 Additionally, by 1975, news stories had arisen that shows political corruption and dishonesty related to Daley and his administration.

 Independent alderman William Singer was more liberal than Daley.
 He was reform-minded, and considered a lakefront liberal.
 Singer announce his campaign early, doing so in October 1973.
 The focus of Singer's campaign was the poor state of the public schools in the city.
 Singer pledged that he would visit each and every one of the city's 584 public schools.
 Singer also laid blame for the loss of 200,000 jobs in the city with Daley, and pledged that as mayor he would bring jobs back.
 Singer received support from the affluent lakefront and Hyde Park, areas that were home to the lakefront liberals.
 Singer had a strong grassroots organization and raised and spent between $600,000 and $700,000 for his campaign.
 Singer also was endorsed by congressman Ralph Metcalfe, who declined to run for mayor despite calls for him to do so.
 Metcalfe, a one-time ally of Daley, had become critical of what he alleged was racism and brutality in the Chicago Police Department.